 If you do simultaneous front and back-side processing, choose our open-bottom edge-grip chucks.
 Multiple size substrates can also be accommodated on the holder, but the amount is limited by turbulence caused by too many pins.

 We have efficiently engineered and built thousands of successful custom chucks.
 Please feel free to give us your holding problem.

 Send us your substrate and we'll work to accommodate your wishes.

 A. Laurell designs and manufactures each chuck specifically for its intended use.
 Our application-specific chucks are also easy to change and quite affordable.
 Many convenient slide-on adapters are also available.

 A. Laurell has several wafer alignment tools for round substrates.
-Thin square or rectangular plates are aligned in many different ways, your salesperson will explain.
+Thin square or rectangular plates are aligned in many different ways; your salesperson can explain.

-A. Laurell chucks run best on our systems but if someone has a design they like better we will make every effort to accommodate their wishes.
-If you allow us to design, manufacture and test the safe operation of your design we would be more than happy to sign an agreement protecting your Intellectual Property.
+A. Laurell chucks run best on Laurell systems.
+But if someone has a design they like better, we will make every effort to accommodate their wishes.
+If you allow us to design, manufacture, and test the safe operation of your design, we would be more than happy to sign an agreement protecting your Intellectual Property.

 A. Our policy is not to enhance other manufacturers' equipment.
-Our competitors have tried to copy our designs, but none have even come close to equalling our performance characteristics and safety advancements.
+Our competitors have tried to copy our designs for decades, but none have even come close to equalling our performance characteristics and safety advancements.
 We have been designing and building chucks since 1985 and have made hundreds of incremental enhancements!
-Yes, you need to buy a Laurell Spin Processor to enjoy all the benefits we have accumulated.
+Yes, you need to purchase a Laurell spin coater to enjoy all the benefits we have accumulated.